daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script creates a file with text
+this script writes into a file